 '''

-| $ frama-c -e-acsl first.i -then-last -print -ocode monitored_first.c
+| $ frama-c -e-acsl first.i -then-last -print -ocode monitored_first.i

 '''

 FRAMA-C uses architecture-dependent configuration which affects sizes of integer types, endianness and potentially other features.
-It can be seen that the code generated from first.i (shown in the previous section) defines C type size_t as unsigned int, whereas in 64-bit architectures size_t is typically defined as unsigned long.
+It can be seen that the code generated from first.i (shown in the previous section) defines C type size\t as unsigned int, whereas in 64-bit architectures size\t is typically defined as unsigned long.
 Architecture used during FRAMA-C translation is controlled through FRAMA-C -machdep option that specifies the architecture type to use during translation.
-The default value of -machdep is x86_32 (a generic 32-bit x86 architecture).
+The default value of -machdep is x86\32 (a generic 32-bit x86 architecture).
 Note that since code generated by E-ACSL is aimed at being compiled it is important that the architecture used by FRAMA-C matches the architecture corresponding to your compiler and your system.
-For instance, in a 64-bit machine you should also pass -machdep x86_64 option as follows:
+For instance, in a 64-bit machine you should also pass -machdep x86\64 option as follows:

 '''

 $ frama-c -machdep x86_64 -e-acsl first.i -then-last \

--print -ocode monitored_first.c
+-print -ocode monitored_first.i

 '''

-This file can be compile with a C compiler (for instance GCC), as follows:
+An executable checking the validity of annotations in first.i at runtime can be generated using a C compiler (for instance GCC), as follows: